Discovering Daruanak Island, Camsur

 I took several photos of the beach on my way back to our complimentary cottage.

-I noticed some boat owners waiting for guest who would like to go on island hopping.
+I noticed some boat owners waiting and encouraging guest to go on island hopping.

 Met this guy Eddie boy (yep that is his name), he owns a boat and offered a ride to the neighboring Daruanak Island and some other tourist spots.
 We opted to go to the island instead after finishing our Taho!